freemaan90/random-message/README.md

-random-messages
+# random-messages
-Whenever I start a new project, I don't know what to write for the first commit.
-After doing a “git init” there is technically nothing there...
+> Descubre nombres ocultos en tu terminal

-Install
+## Install
-npm install -g random-msg
+> npm install -g random-msg

-Usage
+## Usage
-random-msg
+> random-msg

-Contributing
+# Contributing

-If someone wants to add or improve something, I invite you to collaborate directly in this repository: random-msg
+*If Someone Wants To Add Or Improve Something, I Invite You To Collaborate Directly In This Repository: Random-Msg*

-License
+## License
-random-msg is released under the MIT License.
+##### random-msg is released under the MIT License.